rauhbein/cacheproofs/README.md

 defined on the above abstraction layer).

-Additionally, the dependency functions (deps and vdeps) of the hardware model are introduced here together with the MMU domain as well as the definitions of core-view (CV), mode (Mode), and exception entry state (exentry_).
+Additionally, the dependency functions (deps and vdeps) of the hardware model are introduced here together with the MMU domain (MD) as well as the definitions of core-view (CV), mode (Mode), and exception entry state (exentry).

 The main properties assumed here are: